 - Oral corticosteroids may be used for a few months however long-term treatment with corticosteroid tablets has many potential side-effects and therefore precautionary measures are required (e.g. medication for bone protection) - Other drug treatments which further 'dampen down' the immune system are added so that the dose of corticosteroid can be reduced as soon as possible.
-These include azathioprine and mycophenolate mofetil.
+Various drugs can used for this purpose, such as azathioprine and mycophenolate mofetil.
 They are usually well tolerated but also require careful monitoring and can be associated with a number of side-effects which should be discussed with your specialist.
 Regular blood tests are often required when taking these drugs, particularly during the early stages of treatment.